selvaradov/1on1bot/README.md

 A: This is an ✨intentional feature✨ so you don't have to waste time and money setting up a database.
 #### Q: Do you have any planned updates?
 A: Small group meeting, feedback mechanism, and maybe eventually, a proper database.
+## Areas to develop
+### Handling of frequencies
+The code is configured so that when somebody joins they immediately get a partner if possible.
+But say they only want fortnightly meetings, if they're matched up in the first week and the next week is even, perhaps they'll be paired two weeks in a row -- so we might need an offset property? (this may be overly complex though).
+Equally, maybe somebody doesn't get paired up immediately, the next week is odd, then they will go for two whole weeks without a pair.
+So we want to deal with this too (and in the general case of frequency n).

+One problem with this is that two people who set fortnightly frequency and join in consecutive weeks will never be paired up with each other.
+Giving everybody an offset of zero avoids this.